 “The Long Walk is a masterpiece, a story that needs to be told in a form that needs to be used in this manner.
 Live theater is never as compelling as when music is a part of it; a piece like this brings out all the best aspects of opera.” – B.A Nilsson, Metroland

 In the summer of 2015, the opera adaptation of my memoir, THE LONG WALK, had its debut at Opera Saratoga.
-Opera Utah has just announced, via this video, that The Long Walk will return to the stage for their 2016/2017 season.
+The Utah Opera gave the show it’s second run in March 2017, and it will return to the stage in Pittsburgh in January 2018.

 The piece was commissioned by Lawrence Edelson at the American Lyric Theater.
 Their mission is to bring new opera to new audiences, as you can read here.
 Stephanie Fleischmann wrote the libretto, and Jeremy Howard Beck the score.
 I feel fortunate to now call both of these artists friends.